 The best nutritional supplement for sick rats is

 powdered soy baby formula, which can be mixed as thick or thin as

 needed.
 Rats will also often take foul-tasting medications in it.
 It is

 best to try to get rats to take their medications willingly by mixing

 them into a tasty liquid or food.
 However, medications can be forced by

-putting only 0.1 ml in the back of the mouth at a time.
+putting only 0.1 ml at a time in the back of the throat.